sockeqwe/website-old/_posts/2015-01-10-annotationprocessing101.md

 What's going on here?
 We want to ensure that only elements of type class are processed by our processor.
 Previously we have learned that classes are `TypeElements`.
 So why don't we check `if (! (annotatedElement instanceof TypeElement) )`.
 That's a wrong assumption because interfaces are TypeElement as well.
 So in annoation processing you should avoid *instanceof* but rather us [ElementKind](http://docs.oracle.com/javase/7/docs/api/javax/lang/model/element/ElementKind.html) or [TypeKind](http://docs.oracle.com/javase/7/docs/api/javax/lang/model/type/TypeKind.html) with TypeMirror.

 ## Error Handling
 In `init()` we also retrieve a reference to `Messager`.
 A Messager provides the way for an annotation processor to report error messages, warnings and other notices.
 It's not a logger for you, the developer of the annotation processor (even thought it can be used for that during development of the processor).
 Messager is used to write messages to the third party developer who uses your annotation processor in their projects.
 There are different levels of messages described in the [official docs](http://docs.oracle.com/javase/7/docs/api/javax/tools/Diagnostic.Kind.html).
 Very important is [Kind.ERROR](http://docs.oracle.com/javase/7/docs/api/javax/tools/Diagnostic.Kind.html#ERROR) because this kind of message is used to indicate that our annotation processor has failed processing.
-Probably the third party developer is misusing our `@Factory` annotation (i.e. annotated an interface wit @Factory).
+Probably the third party developer is misusing our `@Factory` annotation (i.e. annotated an interface with @Factory).
 The concept is a little bit different from traditional java application where you would throw an `Exception`.
-If you throw an exception in `process()` then the third party developer who is using our FactoryProcessor will get an error from javac with a hardly understandable Exception, because it contains the stacktrace with information from FactoryProcessor which is kind of blackbox to third party developers.
+If you throw an exception in `process()` then the jvm which runs annotation processing crashs (like any other java application) and the third party developer who is using our FactoryProcessor will get an error from javac with a hardly understandable Exception, because it contains the stacktrace of FactoryProcessor.
 Therefore Annotation Processor has this `Messager` class.
 It prints a pretty error message.
 Additionaly, you can   link to the element who has raised this error.
-In modern IDEs like IntelliJ the third party developer can click on this error message and the IDE will jump to the source file and line of the third party developers project where error source is.
+In modern IDEs like IntelliJ the third party developer can click on this error message and the IDE will jump to the source file and line of the third party developers project where the error source is.

 Back to implementing the `process()` method.
 We raise a error message if the user has annotated a non class with @Factory: